alexkappa/mustache/README.md

 # Overview

 This is an implementation of the mustache templating language in Go.
+It is inspired by [hoisie/mustache](https://github.com/hoisie/mustache) however it's not a fork, rather a re-implementation with an improved API, support for `io.Writer` and `io.Reader` and template parsing using a lexer and parser.

-It is inspired by [hoisie/mustache](https://github.com/hoisie/mustache) but it's not a fork.
-It is also inspired by Rob Pike's talk on [lexical scanning in Go](http://rspace.googlecode.com/hg/slide/lex.html).
+It is built using lexing techniques from Rob Pike's talk on [lexical scanning in Go](http://rspace.googlecode.com/hg/slide/lex.html), and functional options as described by the same author in the blog post on [Self-referential functions and the design of options](http://commandcenter.blogspot.nl/2014/01/self-referential-functions-and-design.html).

 For more information on mustache check the official documentation [here](http://mustache.github.io/).

 **Warning:** as of the time of this writing, not all tests pass and this release is not thoroughly tested and verified.
 Use with caution!

 # Installation

-Install as usual with `go get github.com/alexkappa/go-mustache`.
+Install with `go get github.com/alexkappa/go-mustache`.

 # Documentation